top of page

 Waiting for therapy to begin.

-The 2026 Ontario budget signals an important shift—one that may help more children access support earlier through the Ontario Autism Program (OAP).
+The Ontario government’s 2026 budget signals an important shift—one that may help more children access support earlier.

 A Major Increase in Autism Funding

-According to the Government of Ontario, Ontario is investing $965 million into the OAP for 2026–27, including $186 million in new funding.
+The province is investing $965 million into the Ontario Autism Program (OAP) for 2026–27, including $186 million in new funding.

-• Some families accessing support earlier than expected
+• Some families may begin receiving support sooner than before

-• Gradual expansion of system capacity across Ontario
+• The system is gradually expanding its capacity across Ontario

 When children receive support earlier, they are more likely to build: